SovnSkyrim/Aldrnari/README.md

 ### A word on transformation based builds

-Vampire lords and werewolves are currently being investigated due to a large amount of bug reports, so unless you want to actively help the development by submitting detailled bug reports, I strongly advise against running such builds.
-(Liches are fine though)
+Werewolves are currently being investigated due to a large amount of bug reports, so unless you want to actively help the development by submitting detailled bug reports, I strongly advise against running such builds.
+(Liches and Vampire Lords should be fine though)

 What's wrong with them?
-They make your game freeze when they transform; and if you don't then you can't load savefiles after using the powers.
+They make your game freeze when you transform; and if you don't crash then you can't load savefiles after using the powers.

 The original transformation during the Companions questline is harmless.